 6. Your “best self” doesn’t mean “perfect.”

-While you wait for everything about you to be “perfect” (which it never will be), or you wait until your self-esteem improves to the point where you enjoy having your photo taken (not likely), new business opportunities will continue to pass you buy.
+Don’t wait for everything about you to be “perfect,” it never will be.
+Don’t wait until your self-esteem improves to the point where you enjoy having your photo taken.
+It’s not likely.

 You’ll find more tips on getting an excellent home staging head shot, even if you get a friend to shoot it for you, inside the Staging Diva Ultimate Portfolio Guide: Winning Clients With The Perfect Home Staging Portfolio.